tpoisot/ms_pop_networks/ms_pop.md

 gradients on the realization of infection events.
 When the species were moved from high to medium to low productivity, some interactions were lost, and some other were gained.
-These results suggest that the existence of an interaction is not only contingent on the presence of the two species involved. but may also require particular environmentals conditions, and perhaps presence of outside species.
+These results suggest that the existence of an interaction is not only contingent on the presence of the two species involved, but may also require particular environmental conditions, and perhaps presence of outside species.

-Understanding these results requires a major change in the conceptualization of an ecological network: any observation of an ecological network is the realization of *potential* interactions, much in the same way that the observation of a community is a realization of a *potential* species pool in the meta-community theory [@leibold_metacommunity_2004].
-Further, there is a need to identify and conceptualize the new mechanisms involved in giving networks their dynamics.
-We argue that this can be done within a simple framework describing the sources of network variation.
-Following
-@dunne_network_2006 and @poisot_dissimilarity_2012, the pool of potential interactions at the regional level is a *metaweb* (\autoref{f:meta}).
-The composition of *realized* networks, *i.e.* those observed in nature, is determined by a series of sorting processes (on the species being present, then on the way they interact).
-As the mechanisms of species sorting have been described by meta-community theory [@leibold_metacommunity_2004], there is a need to tear apart the mechanisms of interaction sorting.

 [f:meta]: metaweb.pdf "The metaweb concept"
 ![An illustration of the metaweb.
 In its simplest form, the metaweb is the list of all possible species and interactions between them for the system studied.
 The interactions could be based on observations or inferred from trait values and previous knowledge [@Gravel2013_niche_allometric].
 What is observed locally, here at sites 1 and 2, is a *realization* of this metaweb.
 The realized network differs because of the action of species sorting and other meta-community processes, and local interaction sorting.
 The two observed networks have different properties, species compositions, and interactions between these species.\label{f:meta}][f:meta]

-There are two broad families classes of mechanisms involved in the establishment of an interaction.
-First, individuals of both species should be in a large enough number to meet, giving interactions a density or frequency-dependant component.
-Second, there should be some degree of phenological matching between the individuals, so that their traits allow the interaction to occur (for example, pollinators must have a proboscis long enough to reach the pollen, predators should have a jaw large or wide enough to eat their prey).
-These mechanisms (to which we will refer as "neutral" and "trait-based" henceforth) will then be altered by the surrounding, *i.e.* environmental conditions, presence of other species, and so forth.
-As show in *Box 1*, this conceptualization of an interaction lends itself to a statistical approach.
-However, it requires that our attention be shifted from *species*-level interactions to *population*-level ones, so that variation between sites is grounded in a mechanistic approach.

-In this article, we will show that focusing on population level networks have several benefits from our understanding of species interactions both at the local, regional, and global scales.
-Specifically, it (i) integrates across a range of mechanisms, linking community ecology to biogeography, functional ecology, and evolutionary biology. (ii) It will guide the gathering of new data, and give a better pitcure of how they should be analyzed.
-We will shortly review evidences supporting the role of neutral and trait-based processes involved in network variation, and discuss how they should be accounted for in network studies.
-Finally, we will show that these mechanisms also pertain to the studies of indirect interactions.
-We conclude by providing a global framework situating these different processes, and showing their relevance for ecological and evolutionary feedbacks.

-% DG: might be useful to refer to McGill et al. 2005 (TREE) here.
-He makes the argument that the study of pairwise interactions has been a waste of time with no general rules.
-I strongly disagree, I think we could achieve the equivalent for networks to the framework he is proposing for plants
+We argue that there are three broadly-defined classes of mechanisms involved in determining the realizations of species interactions.
+First, individuals must be in high enough local relative abundances to meet (the "neutral" perspective of interactions).
+Second, there must be phenological matching between individuals, so that once encounter took place, the individuals will actually interact.
+Finally, the realization of an interaction is regulated by the surroundings of interacting organisms, and should be studied in the context of indirect interactions.
+We examine each of these mechanisms in turn, and show how they integrate to the proposed statistical framework outlined in **Box 1**.
+We propose that our understanding of the structure of interaction networks in a spatial context, and consequently our ability to predict this structure, will be increased our attention and methodologies are shifted from a species-centric perspective to a population-centric one.

 # Population dynamics and neutral processes